-- continuing good GCSE & SATS results for the schools, achieved by ensuring all staffing needs were met, that robust data forecasts and analyses were in place and that the provision of additional revision/twilight classes after school, at weekends and during holiday periods were provided. - additional staff employed in English & Mathematics to support smaller group works and intervention a good resource funded through our pupil premium grant. - Pupil Premium grant fully assessed at both schools and strategic plans in place to ensure VFM is reached for the grant and it meets the grant requirements and achieves maximum impact. - extra curricular activities to ensure enjoyment and engagement are a success. - a review of posts when staff resigned not always replaced like for like.
+- continuing good GCSE & SATS results for the schools, achieved by ensuring all staffing needs were met, that robust data forecasts and analyses were in place and that the provision of additional revision/twilight classes after school, at weekends and during holiday periods were provided. - additional staff employed in English & Mathematics to support smaller group works and intervention a good resource funded through our pupil premium grant. - Pupil Premium grant fully assessed at both schools and strategic plans in place to ensure VFM is reached for the grant and it meets the grant requirements and achieves maximum impact. - extra curricular activities to ensure enjoyment and engagement are a success. - a review of posts when staff resigned not always replaced like for like. - teachers' performance management and support staff appraisals were in place to ensure staff were working to clear objectives and targets to support the learning of our students and examination outcomes. - IT investment during the year to provide additional technology and the infrastructure in excellent working order for students and staff, especially with the school's wireless system. - the schools achieved much needed building works, sourced at good quality and value for money to ensure the environment, buildings and social spaces continued to be safe and secure for our students. - the use of the school's skilled staff to undertake works to ensure required internal building projects were achieved at an affordable cost to the school students as a result of extra curricular fund raising.

-- teachers' performance management and support staff appraisals were in place to ensure staff were working to clear objectives and targets to support the learning of our students and examination outcomes. - ICT investment during the year to provide additional mobile technology and the infrastructure in excellent working order for students and staff, especially with the school's wireless system. - continuing successful in house catering, known as Refresh, and increased income generation from meal sales with a high percentage of FSM students using the facilities. - the school achieved much needed building works, sourced at good quality and value for money to ensure the environment, buildings and social spaces continued to be safe and secure for our students. - the use of the school's skilled staff to undertake works to ensure required internal building projects were achieved at an affordable cost to the school students as a result of extra curricular fund raising. - good collaboration with local schools in purchasing ensured best value for negotiating contracts e.g. grounds maintenance, software applications. - engaging Student Parliament to contribute to decisions regarding resources which resulted in students successful learning and enjoyment. - benchmarking with local schools, mainly on staffing and use of the national benchmarking data to ensure our resources are deemed VFM. - successful Ofsted. - procurement has proved successful since forming the MAT as reduced costs have already been possible with services purchased. - successful CIF bid for Ocklynge on conversion for roofing works.
+Review of value for money (continued)

+- good collaboration with local schools in purchasing ensured best value for negotiating contracts e.g. grounds maintenance, software applications. - engaging Student Parliament to contribute to decisions regarding resources which resulted in students successful learning and enjoyment. - benchmarking with local schools, mainly on staffing and use of the national benchmarking data to ensure our resources are deemed VFM. - procurement has proved successful since forming the MAT as reduced costs have already been possible with services purchased. - further successful CIF bid for Ocklynge on conversion for roofing works.